rbeer/gatsby-remark-image-attributes/README.md

           resolve: `gatsby-remark-image-attributes`,
           options: {

-            // ?Array<String> | Boolean
-            //   Any names declared here are added
-            //   to the default set of attributes
-            //   which the plugin will use to style
-            //   the image.
+            // ?Boolean=true
-            //   If this is set to true, all CSS
+            //   If true (the default), all CSS
             //   property names will be recognized
             //   as styleAttribute.
-            styleAttributes: [`display`, `position`, `border`],
+            styleAttributes: true,

-            // ?Boolean
+            // ?Boolean=false
             //   If true, all attributes that
             //   aren't styleAttributes, will be
             //   added as data-* attributes to the
             //   image.
-            dataAttributes: true
+            dataAttributes: false
           }
         }
       ]